 Foot Care Training Course & Certification Programs For Nurses

 This Video Program is a complete training program for nurses and other health care professionals who are preparing to add foot care to their practices.
-It also meets the WOCN & AFCNA didactic prerequisite for their Foot and Nail Care Certification exams.
+It also meets part of the WOCN & AFCNA didactic prerequisite for their Foot and Nail Care Certification exams.
 This is a video version of a full day continuing nursing education program which has been given throughout the United States.
 Successful completion of the program awards 6.5 CNE hours.

 This program presents approaches to the assessment, diagnosis and treatment of selected foot problems in older adults and provides opportunities to observe and selected diagnostic and treatment procedures.